TheSHEEEP/godotdetour/README.md

 var weights :Dictionary = {}
 weights[0] = 10.0		# Ground
 weights[1] = 5.0		# Road
-weights[2] = 1000.0		# Water
+weights[2] = 10001.0    # Water
 weights[3] = 10.0		# Door
 weights[4] = 100.0		# Grass
 weights[5] = 150.0		# Jump
 navigation.setQueryFilter(0, "default", weights)
 ```
 The name is what you will be using when creating an agent to refer to the filter.

+Setting a weight of over 10000.0 will make that area completely impassible.
+Note that this will lump together ground, road and grass - so if either of them is set to a weight of over 10000.0, all of them will become impassible.

 **Important:** At least one query filter must be set this way before creating an agent.

 #### Create/delete agents and give them a target